NBKRedSpy/Quasimorph-Map-Markers/README.md

 When in inventory or when not in the minimap:
 * Press F2 to add a marker at the player's location.
 Note that this *only* adds markers to prevent accidentally removing a marker.
+* Press Shift+F2 to remove the marker at the player's location.

 Hovering over a marker will show all the items at that location\*.